-Net income on other basic activities includes cost and income not attributed directly to Bank's banking and brokerage activity.
-These include in particular: sale of assets (non-current assets and intangible assets), income on sales of other services, income due to recovered bad debts, received and paid damages, penalties and fines.
+Net income on other basic activities includes cost and income not attributed directly to Group's banking and brokerage activity.
+These include in particular: net income due to sale of assets (non-current assets and intangible assets), income on sales of other services, income due to recovered bad debts, received and paid damages, penalties and fines.

-12. Net profit attributable to non-controlling interests
+12. Net profit (loss) attributable to non-controlling interests

-Net profit attributable to non-controlling interests comprises of that part of the profit or loss, net income for the period and net assets of entity subsidiary that can be attributed to shares not held by the dominant entity (directly or indirectly through subsidiaries).
+Net profit (loss) attributable to non-controlling interests comprises of that part of the profit or loss, net income for the period and net assets of entity subsidiary that can be attributed to shares not held by the dominant entity (directly or indirectly through subsidiaries).